MakieOrg/Makie.jl/docs/tutorials/layout-tutorial.md

 Now, let's make the four nested GridLayouts that are going to hold the objects of A, B, C and D. There's also the layout that holds C and D together, so the rows are separate from A and B. We are not going to see anything yet as we have no visible content, but that will come soon.

 !!! note
     It's not strictly necessary to first create separate `GridLayout`s, then use them to place objects in the figure.
 You can also implicitly create nested grids using multiple indexing, for example like `Axis(f[1, 2:3][4:5, 6])`.
-This is further explained in \myreflink{`GridPosition`s and `GridSubposition`s}.
+This is further explained in \myreflink{GridPositions and GridSubpositions}.
 But if you want to manipulate your nested grids afterwards, for example to change column sizes or row gaps, it's easier if you have them stored in variables already.

 ```julia:grids
 ga = f[1, 1] = GridLayout()